ZioGuillo/encrypt_rds_pipeline/README.md

 ### Step 1: Create and Encrypt Snapshot

 Run the `create_and_encrypt_snapshot.py` script to create an encrypted snapshot of an existing RDS instance.
-You will be prompted to select the RDS instance you wish to encrypt.
+This step is crucial for meeting the stringent security requirements of CMMC and SOC2 by ensuring data at rest is encrypted.

 ```bash
 python create_and_encrypt_snapshot.py